Sunrise Plan for Return to Campus

 A: Please reach out to your unit HR and supervisor to discuss your concerns and available leaves.

-Q: Is there central coordination between all units and whomever is tasked with assuring that all employees receive the same information about returning to work?
+Q: Is there central coordination between all units and whoever is tasked with assuring that all employees receive the same information about returning to work?

 A: The information is in the Sunrise Plan.
 Employees all have received the email with the link to the Plan.